R41CY/AQWikiTools/README.md

 <img src="website/assets/screenshots/feature-tomerge.png" alt="Farm Tracker To Merge" width="600">

 View all unowned merge shop items grouped by shop.
 Each group shows NEEDED badges and an ownership progress indicator per shop.

+### Farm Tracker — To Quest
+View all unowned quest reward items grouped by quest.
+Easily track what quests you still need to complete to add items to your collection.

 ### In Bank View
 <img src="website/assets/screenshots/feature-bank-inv.png" alt="Bank View" width="600">